raleel/cfi-srd/0008_Combat.md

 #### Hustle

-Provided they are not Engaged with an opponent, the character can run up to 3x Base Movement Rate or Sprint up to 5x Movement Rate.
-However, one cannot perform or have performed any other proactive Actions during this turn, including other movement.
+Provided they are not Engaged with an opponent, the character can move at Run (up to 3x Base Movement Rate) or Sprint (up to 5x the Movement Rate).
+However, one cannot perform or have performed any other Proactive Actions during this turn, including other movement.

 #### Mount